Context Window Anxiety: Countering Premature Task Closure¶

 Advanced models exhibit behavioral shortcuts as context limits approach — strategic buffers, counter-prompting, and token budget transparency counteract premature task closure.

-As the context window fills, some models shift behavioral mode before hitting a hard capacity limit.
+As the context window fills, some models shift behavioral mode before they hit a hard capacity limit.
 Cognition reported this while rebuilding Devin for Claude Sonnet 4.5 — the first model they had seen that is aware of its own context window.
-The symptoms, also catalogued in nibzard/awesome-agentic-patterns, include:
+The symptoms, also cataloged in nibzard/awesome-agentic-patterns, include:

 - Hasty decisions and abbreviated reasoning chains